 Have some overripe bananas on your counter?
 Don’t know what to do with them?
 How about making a classic loaf of banana bread with a butterscotch twist?
-When the bread bakes the butterscotch chips make little pockets full of flavor throughout.
+Butterscotch Banana Bread bakes the butterscotch chips making little pockets full of flavor throughout.

-Since I started making this banana bread recipe I’ve realized there is no better smell than something like bread baking in the oven.
+Since I started making this banana bread recipe, I’ve realized there is no better smell than something like bread baking in the oven.
 Sweet and buttery almost.
 Reminds me of growing up and my mom making big bowls and loaf after loaf of zucchini bread.
 While I can’t get my boys to touch the stuff they do love banana bread.
 They might eat it at night or even in the morning for breakfast with strawberries.
-Now on to the recipe.

 From our home in the Bottom Left of the Mitten to yours ~ Enjoy!